dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:* None

    LOG_MTD_VERBOSITY
      Overrides the log verbosity for MTD only.
-If not set, the verbosity level is controlled by LOG_MET_VERBOSITY.
+If not set, the verbosity level is controlled by :term:`LOG_MET_VERBOSITY`.

      | *Used by:* MTD
      | *Family:* [config]